SmilealniS/olive-frontend/README.md

 ## Usage

-To use the application, please run together with Olive backend service.
+To use the application, please run together with Olive backend service (https://github.com/SmilealniS/olive-backend.git).

 ## Contributing